penrose/penrose/docker/README.md

 ## Setting Up

-* Ensure docker is installed and the daemon is running.
+* Ensure docker and docker-compose are installed and the docker daemon is running.

 * Ensure you have GNU Make installed (the `make` command).